 - work must be relevant to your (anticipated) career interests

-- there must be an identifiable supervisor willing to speak with the KI Chair prior to the placement, meet regularly with you during the placement (every 2 weeks at minimum), and evaluate your progress twice during the term
+- there must be an identifiable supervisor willing to speak with the KI Chair prior to the job, meet regularly with you during the job (every 2 weeks at minimum), and evaluate your progress twice during the term

 I will have a summer job that I think qualifies.
 What do I do next?

 - Before April 1st, contact the person at your job who will be your direct supervisor.
-Explain that you hope to use the job as a work-integrated learning placement, and confirm that your supervisor is willing and able to
+Explain that you hope to use the job as work-integrated learning employment, and confirm that your supervisor is willing and able to

 - have a brief conversation with someone from KI about the work-integrated learning program,